PlasticRanger

 The same principle is applied to amorphous materials; the effect is minuscule compared to crystalline materials.

 Orientation due to the filling can be attributed to polymer molecules caused by shear stress during flow.
-But when the polymer is at a high temperature and stress is removed, orientation will be relaxed.
+But when the polymer is at a high temperature and pressure is removed, orientation will be relaxed.

 In the same principle, when applied to amorphous materials, there is more shrinkage parallel to the flow.
 And for crystalline materials, shrinkage will occur perpendicular to the flow.